MartincoitNetworks/SCIONWorkshop/Workshop60Minutes.md

 ## Prerequisites

-Before starting the workshop, you'll need a few things.
-The workshop presenter can help you as needed.

-### Attendee Software

-As an workshop attendee, you'll need an Internet attached laptop with an SSH client, a web browser, and an email account.
+As an workshop attendee, you'll need an Internet attached laptop with an SSH client.

-### Register with SCIONLab

-Create an account at [https://www.scionlab.org/](https://www.scionlab.org/registration/register/).
-SCIONLab is a global research network to test the SCION next-generation internet architecture.
-This will be used to connect your host to a SCION network.

-You may need to disable ad blocking in order to view the CAPTCHA.

 ## SCION Basics...